 Potash is a term generally applied to the naturally occurring salts of potassium.
 Potash deposits discovered in New Brunswick occur in association with Early Carboniferous marine evaporites underlying the southeastern part of the Maritimes Basin.
 Potash ore mined near Sussex comprises a mixture of potassium chloride (sylvite) and sodium chloride (halite).
 Virtually all of the world’s production of potash is used as an essential component of fertilizer to increase crop yield.

-The Geological Surveys Branch (GSB) of the Department of Energy and Resource Development advises industry about New Brunswick’s potash potential and favourable geological environments for exploration.
+The Geological Surveys Branch (GSB) of the Department of Natural Resources and Energy Development advises industry about New Brunswick’s potash potential and favourable geological environments for exploration.
 The GSB conducts fieldwork and produces maps and other publications about the geology, development, and production of New Brunswick’s potash resources.